mohanagolleru/Detect_track/README.md

 ## 🎯 Project Overview

-This project implements a custom object detection and tracking system for identifying specific objects, specifically "Nerf Guns" in video streams.
+This project implements a custom object detection and tracking system for identifying specific objects, specifically "Guns" in video streams.
 The system is built on **YOLOv8** architecture, leveraging transfer learning to fine-tune a pre-trained model on a custom dataset.

 The core goal of this project was to develop a robust system capable of handling real world challenges such as motion blur, varying lighting conditions, and partial occlusion.
 The final model demonstrates high detection accuracy and is deployed to perform real-time inference on new video data.